Having an original Pashmina is a cherished dream of all women across borders, ethnicities, ages, and cultures.

 1. The burn test

 Well, we do understand that you would not want to spoil the shawl.
 But picking up one thread from the fringes would not harm or ruin the fabric and is sufficient for the burn test.

 All you have to do is to take the thread and place it on a plate and burn it.
 Smell the odor of the burnt fabric and check the ashes carefully with fingertips.

-If you get burnt hair smell and the ash turns out to be like a powdery substance, it is likely to be real pashmina.
+If you get burnt hair smell and the ash turns out to be like a powdery substance, it is likely to be real.
 Pashmina is made from real, natural hair, and therefore burning the same should give burnt hair smell.

 2. As mentioned above, even the burnt Pashmina material feels like matte

 Matte is a characteristic of real Pashmina.
-Though a little sheen is possible in Pashmina, they mostly carry matte appearance.
+Though a little sheen is possible in Pashmina, they mostly carry a matte appearance.
 If there is a lot of sheen on the fabric, you can put the shawl back to the counter.

-3. The reality details of a Pashmina lie in its diameter
+3. The reality details lie in its diameter

 Hard to believe?
 We agree but trust us when we say that the diameter details of a Pashmina are a good indicator of its authenticity.

 The best varieties are available for 14 to 15.5 microns.
 Do not invest your money if it is above 19 microns.
 When it comes to a better quality of Pashmina, lower the micron count softer and lighter will be the item.

-4. The weave of the Pashmina gives an answer to your doubts on its genuineness
+4. The weave gives an answer to your doubts on its genuineness

-If you carefully check the weave of the Pashmina against the light, you can see an irregular weave.
-A pure shawl is woven on a handloom and hence will always have an irregular weave.
+If you carefully check the weave against the light, you can see an irregular weave.
+Pure pashmina is woven on a handloom and hence will always have an irregular weave.
 These irregularities are a mark of real Pashmina products.

 Rubbing the fabric might sound a little odd, but if you understand the fundamentals of rubbing, you can use this test to decide if the shawl is indeed made of animal fiber or not.